 Our rustic bar area is a cosy and comfy place for you to enjoy a drink (or two!).
 We have up to six real ales on tap each day all from local breweries.
 Our real ales are sourced through local, Yorkshire breweries and change regularly.
 These breweries include: Bad Co, Rudgate Brewery, York Brewery, Daleside Brewery, Treboom Brewery and Great Yorkshire Brewery who also provide us with Yorkshire Cider and Lager.
 Alongside this, we have local cider, lagers, fine wines & a wide selection of spirits.

-We also have a large range of homemade Bar Snacks, such as Deep Fried Brie with Sweet Chilli, Mini Yorkshire Puddings with Pulled Beef or our Creamy Garlic Mushrooms with Homemade Bread.
+We also have a large range of homemade Bar Snacks, such as Dirty Fries, Yorkshire Puddings filled with Pulled Beef or Chilli Beans, or our Creamy Garlic Mushrooms with Homemade Bread.
 Something for everyone!

-The Ale House is perfect for parties, such as Christenings or Retirement.
-Our Games Room & rear Bar area can accommodate up to 35 people comfortably, whether just enjoying drinks or settling in with a bespoke Bar Snack Buffet, catered to suit your needs.
+The Ale House is perfect for parties, such as Birthdays, Christenings or Retirements.
+Our Games Room & rear Bar area can accommodate up to 35 people comfortably, whether just enjoying drinks, competing on our bar billiards table, or settling in with a bespoke Bar Snack Buffet, we can cater to your needs.

 History of OUR BUILDING